Preliminary Year Residency Program

 Scholarship

 All preliminary year residents have extensive opportunity to participate in any research area of interest, with access to nationally renowned investigators who are excited to mentor our trainees.
 We harness resources from a world-class research university and Department of Medicine ranked #5 and #6 respectively in NIH funding.
-Residents who wish to present work nationally will be supported to attend conferences regardless of the rotation they are on at the time.

 UPMC PRELIMINARY YEAR RESIDENCY PROGRAM